Blog Home / Compliance / Boosting Financial Resilience: Cybersecurity Audits for Finance Teams

 Data Breach Statistics in Financial Institutions

-These alarming statistics emphasise the necessity for finance teams to stay vigilant and proactive in their cybersecurity efforts.
-By adopting best practices and staying informed about emerging threats, finance teams can better protect their organisations from potential breaches.
+These alarming statistics emphasize that finance teams must stay vigilant and proactive in their cybersecurity efforts.
+By adopting best practices and staying informed about emerging threats, teams can better protect their organizations from potential breaches.

-To strengthen your team’s cybersecurity measures, consider exploring our resources on cyber threats in finance industry and cybersecurity training for finance professionals.
+To strengthen your team’s defences, consider exploring our resources on cyber threats in the finance industry and cybersecurity training for finance professionals.
 Additionally, implementing strong cybersecurity policies and ensuring password security are essential steps in safeguarding your financial data.

 Cybersecurity Regulations in Finance

-Understanding the various cybersecurity regulations in finance is crucial for ensuring that your team adheres to industry standards and safeguards sensitive data.
-Here, we will explore two key regulations that finance teams need to be aware of: GDPR and PCI DSS, and Sarbanes-Oxley Act and NYDFS Regulation.
+Understanding the various cybersecurity regulations in finance is crucial.
+This knowledge ensures your team adheres to industry standards and safeguards sensitive data.

 GDPR and PCI DSS

-The General Data Protection Regulation (GDPR) is a comprehensive security framework developed by the European Union to protect its citizens from personal data compromise.
-If your organisation processes data linked to EU citizens, compliance with GDPR is mandatory (UpGuard).
-The United Kingdom has its own version, the UK-GDPR, which retains EU-GDPR laws but has been modified to fit domestic laws.
+The General Data Protection Regulation (GDPR) is a major security framework created by the European Union (EU) to protect the personal data of its citizens.
+If your organization processes data linked to EU citizens, compliance with GDPR is mandatory (UpGuard).
+The United Kingdom uses its own version, UK-GDPR, which retains the core EU laws but is adapted for domestic UK legislation.

 • Ensuring the confidentiality, integrity, and availability of personal data.

 The Payment Card Industry Data Security Standard (PCI DSS) is another critical regulation.
-It aims to reduce credit card fraud and protect the personal details of credit cardholders.
-Any organisation that processes customer credit card information must comply with PCI DSS.
+Its main goal is to reduce credit card fraud and protect the personal details of credit cardholders.
+Any organization that processes customer credit card information must comply with PCI DSS.

 • Implementing strong access control measures.